Ben Miller: Career

 In 2014, Miller appeared in the feature film Molly Moon and the Incredible Book of Hypnotism.
 He also appeared with Billy Connolly and David Tennant in the film What We Did on Our Holiday.
 Miller guest starred in Doctor Who as the Sheriff of Nottingham in the third episode: "Robot of Sherwood".

 Starring opposite Nancy Carroll and Diana Vickers, Miller played Robert Houston in the play The Duck House by Dan Patterson and Colin Swash.
 The show is a political satire based on the UK parliamentary expenses scandal.

 In 2015, following the 800th anniversary of the Magna Carta, Miller starred as King John in Series 6 of Horrible Histories.

 In October 2015, Miller along with Ruth Jones and Will Close, appeared in adverts for British supermarket Tesco as Roger with Jones as his wife Jo and Close as their son Freddie.
-In 2016, Miller co-presented the ITV entertainment series It's Not Rocket Science alongside Rachel Riley and Romesh Ranganathan.
+In 2016, Miller co-presented alongside Rachel Riley and Romesh Ranganathan, the ITV entertainment series It's Not Rocket Science.

 In February 2016 Miller issued a book, accompanied by a lecture tour, entitled The Aliens are Coming!, examining the question "are we alone in the universe?"
 That year, Miller played the role of Murray in the six-part BBC sitcom I Want My Wife Back, starring alongside Caroline Catz.
-In 2016 he appeared in the Channel 4 comedy Power Monkeys.
+In 2016 he appeared in the Channel 4 comedy Ballot Monkeys.

 In 2018 he returned to the role of 'Bough', sidekick again to Rowan Atkinson's title character, in the film Johnny English Strikes Again.
 In September of that same year he played the role of Wolf Hall on the BBC sitcom Upstart Crow.

 In November 2022, Miller released his seventh children's book Secrets of a Christmas Elf.
 In 2024, Miller acted as children's author Jullian Hartswood in the comedy drama Austin for Australian television network ABC TV, and produced by Northern Pictures and Lincoln Pictures.

 Personal life

 Miller dated actress Rachel Weisz while they were both studying at Cambridge University during the early 1990s.
 He married actress Belinda Stewart-Wilson in 2004, and they had a son before divorcing in 2011.
 He married production executive Jessica Parker, the daughter of musician Alan Parker, in September 2013; they have a son and daughter.

-He has been diagnosed with OCD.
+He has been diagnosed with obsessive–compulsive disorder (OCD).
 Despite reports to the contrary, in an interview with Roman Kemp on BBC Radio 5 Live in December 2024, Miller said he could not play the drums and did not know where this claim came from.